Ludo-pixel/Ludo-pixel.github.io/README.md

 <a href="https://www.youtube.com/watch?v=K5yqXTh1IUw&t=1s&ab_channel=RetroGame.Stream"><img src="https://fs-prod-cdn.nintendo-europe.com/media/images/10_share_images/games_15/virtual_console_nintendo_3ds_7/SI_3DSVC_SuperMarioBros_image1600w.jpg"
 alt="IMAGE ALT TEXT HERE" width="500" height="300" border="10" /></a>

 - This game is close to perfection as far as teaching is concerned.
-It doesn't even have a former tutorial, Super Mario Bros has such an intuitive gameplay that it doesn't need to explain the player how to move Mario.
+It doesn't even have a former tutorial, Super Mario Bros has such an intuitive gameplay that it does not need to explain the player how to move Mario.

 ## Bayonetta